mgabraham/malaria-climate-data/README.md

 * The file `climdiv-tmaxcy-v1.0.0-20230707.txt` contains the raw monthly maximum temperature data
 * The file `climdiv-pcpncy-v1.0.0-20230707.txt` contains the raw monthly precipitation data

 These data files were sourced from the [National Oceanic and Atmospheric Administration](https://www.ncei.noaa.gov/pub/data/cirs/climdiv/).
-The prior link leads to a directory of datasets as well as readme: `county-readme.txt`
+The prior link leads to a directory of datasets as well as a readme file: `county-readme.txt`